Fred Cuny: The Cuny Centers and Other Institutions

-Before Cuny's disappearance, when Morton Abramowitz was the president of the Carnegie Endowment, he told Samantha Power (later to become US Ambassador to the United Nations) that Cuny "is a practical man.
+In 1994, before Cuny's disappearance, he and Morton Abramowitz, the president of the Carnegie Endowment for International Peace, conceptualized the creation of a permanent organization whose mission was to assess the plight of threatened populations then to mobilize the political will necessary to ensure a meaningful response.
+The organization was named the International Crisis Group (ICG) and Cuny was destined to become its first director of foreign operations though he was killed before he was able to assume this role.
+Around this time, Morton Abramowitz told Samantha Power (later to become US Ambassador to the United Nations) that Cuny "is a practical man.
 He doesn't just tell us 'something must be done.'
 He tells us what should be done and how we should to it.
 I've never known anybody like him."